celia-pixel-rgb/Project-Wedding-Ceremony/README.md

 mainc-only.c is the pure c programming code that combines the person and category moodule without GTK extensions mainapp.c is the c programming tools combining person and category management modules, and having GTK extensions

+persk.exe is the csv file of perk.c newcat.exe is the csv file of newcat.s mainapp.exe is the csv file of mainapp.c